MailTape/MailTape-v1/_posts/2022-02-13-Luiza-Brina.md

 # MailTape's selection

 ## Luiza Brina - Somos Só
-Sarah: **"**Such a beautiful release featuring Ana Frango Elétrico and Marcelo Costa. **"**
+Sarah: **"**Such a beautiful release featuring Ana Frango Elétrico and Marcelo Costa.
+Brina's vocals surround the mix with an entrancing velvet quality.
+Love the steadiness of the guitar strumming, it gives the vocals all the space that they demand.
+A favorite from Brina's most recent releases.**"**

 ## OKI - Kai Kai As To (Rippling Lake)
 Sarah: **"**Such a healing track, just like a rippling lake :) this entire album is such a wonder to listen through, each track offering something new and surprising.
 Love the bird vocalizations halfway through.**"**

 ## Jesse Adelman - Big Spaceship
-Sarah: **"**This song came on late one Wednesday night and I was stuck by what a dreamy embrace it makes for us.
+Sarah: **"**What a dreamy embrace this song makes for us.
 Such a marbled texture of sound, with Adelman's grounded vocals streamlining through all of it.**"**

 ## Luiza Brina - A Toada Vem É Pelo Vento
 Sarah: **"**A vibrant track to finish off this soothing Sunday selection :) Wonderful bass underscoring, adding such a driving momentum to the rest of the track's movement.
 The vocals contributes a somewhat dreamy haze, but with such a rousing instrumental section surrounding it**"**